Virology: Growth in cultures

-Viruses are obligate intracellular parasites and because they only reproduce inside the living cells of a host these cells are needed to grow them in the laboratory.
+Viruses are obligate intracellular parasites, and because they only reproduce inside the living cells of a host, these cells are needed to grow them in the laboratory.
 For viruses that infect animals (usually called "animal viruses") cells grown in laboratory cell cultures are used.
 In the past, fertile hens' eggs were used and the viruses were grown on the membranes surrounding the embryo.
 This method is still used in the manufacture of some vaccines.
 For the viruses that infect bacteria, the bacteriophages, the bacteria growing in test tubes can be used directly.
 For plant viruses, the natural host plants can be used or, particularly when the infection is not obvious, so-called indicator plants, which show signs of infection more clearly.

 Cytopathic effect of herpes simplex virus.
 The infected cells have become round and balloon-like.

 Viruses that have grown in cell cultures can be indirectly detected by the detrimental effect they have on the host cell.
 These cytopathic effects are often characteristic of the type of virus.
 For instance, herpes simplex viruses produce a characteristic "ballooning" of the cells, typically human fibroblasts.
 Some viruses, such as mumps virus cause red blood cells from chickens to firmly attach to the infected cells.
 This is called "haemadsorption" or "hemadsorption".
 Some viruses produce localised "lesions" in cell layers called plaques, which are useful in quantitation assays and in identifying the species of virus by plaque reduction assays.

 Viruses growing in cell cultures are used to measure their susceptibility to validated and novel antiviral drugs.

 Serology

-Viruses are antigens that induce the production of antibodies and these antibodies can be used in laboratories to study viruses.
+Viruses are antigens that induce the production of antibodies.
+These antibodies can be used in laboratories to study viruses.
 Related viruses often react with each other's antibodies and some viruses can be named based on the antibodies they react with.
-The use of the antibodies which were once exclusively derived from the serum (blood fluid) of animals is called serology.
+The use of the antibodies, which were once exclusively derived from the serum (blood fluid) of animals, is called serology.
 Once an antibody–reaction has taken place in a test, other methods are needed to confirm this.
 Older methods included complement fixation tests, hemagglutination inhibition and virus neutralisation.
 Newer methods use enzyme immunoassays (EIA).

 In the years before PCR was invented immunofluorescence was used to quickly confirm viral infections.
 It is an infectivity assay that is virus species specific because antibodies are used.
 The antibodies are tagged with a dye that is luminescencent and when using an optical microscope with a modified light source, infected cells glow in the dark.